Avenge-PRC777/chat-app-client-server/README.md

   + For eg. a chat application between two clients, where chat goes to server and a client has to poll to get updates;
   + Basically, real time webapp is about dealing with state of server, Facebook is also a good example, as real time notifications come to you;

+## How do real time web apps function?

+- Most of the internet works on **HTTP Request/Response model**;
+  + It means client sends request for data and server sends response;
+  + It also implies that the protocol is client oriented and **server can't send any data to client without a request**;
+- Let us say our model M consists of client A and B and server S;

+## What is ExpressJS and Socket IO?

 # Getting Started

+# Deploying